List of Hollyoaks characters introduced in 1995–1996: Dermot Ashton

-Gordon Cunningham

-Gordon Hilton Cunningham (commonly referred to as Mr. C) is a fictional character from the long-running Channel 4 soap opera Hollyoaks, played by Bernard Latham.
-He first appeared in March 1996, he left in 2004 when the character died of a heart attack which he had after being involved in a car crash.
-He briefly returned in 2008 in a dream sequence.

 Rob Hawthorne

 Jude Cunningham

-Judith "Jude" Windsor-Davenport (also Cunningham) is played by Davinia Taylor.
+Judith "Jude" Cunningham is played by Davinia Taylor.
 She joined the show as part of the Cunningham family.
 The Daily Record said she was a "Favourite" for being the "saucy Jude Cunningham, who had Lewis well and truly wrapped around her taloned finger".
 They added that she was "good old Jude" who caused "no end of trouble".
 Taylor was axed in October 1998 for timekeeping but alleged that she was to quit at the end of the year before being axed.
 On 26 May 2016, it was announced that Jude would be returning in the summer and she returned on 3 October 2016.
 Jude left the series again a month later on 3 November 2016.

 Jude tried to blackmail Jack Osborne (Jimmy McKenna) about being the father of her sister Dawn's child, but instead she ended up getting drunk and telling everyone at The Dog public house.
 She led a colourful life, battling with drink and crippling debts.
 Jude seemed to be never short of luck, and yet something invariably seemed to go wrong with her fortune and life happily ever after.
 Jude began life in Hollyoaks studying fashion at Riverbank College but her academic life was short-lived, as she was thrown off her course for cheating.
 After this, she struggled to meet ends and, due to her irresponsible attitude towards money, was declared bankrupt and left with massive debts to clear.
 As Jude became increasingly desperate for money, she began working as an escort, but finally gave up after a few bad experiences with clients.
 Just as Jude began to get her life back together, tragedy struck when her sister Dawn (Lisa Williamson) died of leukaemia.
 Jude took the news badly, turning to drink to get her through the difficult times.
 The love of Jude's life was Lewis Richardson (Ben Hull), but he split up with her after he grew tired of her lies.